 Once you’ve cleaned the surface, it’s time to address the soil itself.
 Sewage can soak into the ground, leaving behind harmful germs and chemicals that pose a risk to your family, pets, and garden.
 Treating the soil properly is a critical step to make sure your yard is truly clean and safe again.
 The approach you take will depend on how much sewage was spilled and how deeply it soaked in.
 For small, manageable spills, a few simple steps can do the trick.
 But for larger, more saturated areas, you might need to take more drastic measures to eliminate the contamination completely.

-Assess the Soil Contamination
+First, Assess the Level of Contamination

 Before you start any treatment, it’s crucial to assess the situation.
 A sewage spill doesn’t just make a mess; it introduces harmful bacteria, viruses, and other germs into your soil that can pose a serious health risk.
 Take a close look at the affected area to determine the extent of the contamination.
 Is it a small, shallow puddle, or did a large volume of sewage soak deep into the ground?
 Knowing the severity will guide your next steps.
 A light spill might only need surface-level treatment, while a heavy one will require a much more thorough approach to make sure your yard is safe for your family and pets again.